OpenBB-finance/OpenBB/website/content/bot/reference/discord/general/markets.md

 # markets

 This command allows the user to retrieve a markets overview which provides a quick summary of current market conditions.
-The overview includes real-time prices of the most actively traded currencies, commodities, stocks, and indices, as well as data about the major trends in the markets.
-The user can also get an idea of the overall market sentiment and make more informed decisions about their investments.
+The overview includes prices of the largest ETFs, with the amount of stocks current above and below the SMA 200/50 and Advancers / Decliners.

 ### Usage